Probabilistic Surrogate Networks for Simulators with Unbounded Randomness: Experiments

-In all cases inference is performed using $15000$ traces and we summarize the results in~\tabref{inference}, which shows that performing inference in the PSN yields the same results as inference in the simulator (with the exception that when observing $\xxx_{\mr{obs}}^+$ the PSN slightly overestimates $\hat{\mu}_w$).
-Further, to get a sense of how our traces are distributed we show in~\figref{posterior} boxplots representing the posterior distribution from which we estimate $\meanp{p(\xxx_{\mr{lat}}|\xxx_{\mr{obs}})}{\mu_w}$.
-The results confirm that inference in the PSN yields similar posteriors and expectations compared to inference in the simulator (with the posterior shifted slightly when observing $\xxx_{\mr{obs}}^+$).

-We also find that posterior inference is sensitive to different observations with a resolution of about $\sim\SI{0.5}{\celsius}$, which is required for the purpose of assessing whether the internal heat conditions of the material fall within some specified tolerances.
-The advantage of using the PSN is that we maintain high accuracy in the posterior estimations with a speedup factor of \textbf{10.5}, see~\tabref{runtime}.
-Further, in cases where we simply seek to produce faster simulations (not for the sake of inference), the PSN provides an even greater speedup factor of \textbf{26.8}.
-The additional speedup is due to dropping the overhead of needing to perform inference.
+The advantage of using the PSN is that we maintain high accuracy in the posterior estimates with a speedup factor of 15.32 when comparing the number of traces generated per second.
+Furthermore, in cases where we simply seek to produce faster simulations (not for the sake of inference), the PSN provides an even greater speedup factor of 90.16.
+The additional speedup is due to dropping the overhead of performing inference.
+The exact running times and model specifications can be found in~\cref{app:running_times,app:model_spec_raven}.